gitlaxy/piping/README.md

 # piping
 Pipework exercise

-piping.py attempts to replicate part (b) of the book exercise (Example: Taking a Shower and Flushing a Toilet (from Cengel and cimbala)) shown here: https://youtu.be/HwxZiOAlS9A?t=595
+piping.py attempts to replicate part (b) of the book exercise (Example: Taking a Shower and Flushing a Toilet (from Cengel and Cimbala)) shown here: https://youtu.be/HwxZiOAlS9A?t=595

 *fsolve*, from scipy, is used to solve the system of equations (12 eqs and 12 unknowns).